GfellerLab/EPIC/README.md

   mRNA per cell or found it in the literature (fig. 1 – fig. supplement 2 of our paper).
 However we don’t currently have such values for the endothelial cells and CAFs.
-Therefore for these two cell types, we use an average value, which might not reflect their true value and this is the reason why we output this message.
+Therefore for these two cell types, we use an average value, which might not reflect their true value and this could bias a bit the predictions, especially for these cell types.
 If you have some values for these mRNA/cell abundances, you can also add them into EPIC, with help of the parameter “*mRNA_cell*” or “*mRNA_cell_sub*” (and that would be great to share these values).

   If the mRNA proportions of these cell types are low, then even if you don’t correct the results with their true mRNA/cell abundances, it